 - Transparent reporting practices and regular portfolio updates.

-Look for managers who provide detailed insights into fund performance, wine selection strategies, and risk management protocols.
+Look for managers who provide detailed, honest insights into fund performance, wine selection strategies, and how they handle risk.
+Vague reporting is a red flag you shouldn’t ignore.

 4. Diversify Your Wine Investments